-The Radiomaster TX16S is basically the Jumper T16 Pro (see review).
-Hobbyporter told me the two companies worked together on the T16 in the past, but later went their separate ways.
-And now Radiomaster released their own version of the radio.
-I’ve yet to get a response from my contact at Jumper about this radio.
+The Radiomaster TX16S is basically an improved version of the Jumper T16 Pro (see review).
+According to the maker, Radiomaster, they used to work with Jumper on the T16, but for some reason they went their separate ways.
+And now Radiomaster decided to release their own version of the radio, hence the similarity.

 New to FPV?
-Please check out my radio transmitter buyer’s guide.
+Do not miss out on my radio transmitter buyer’s guide to learn all the basics about radios.

 - External SD card slot (SD card included)